Th3Matt/FlameOS-Rewrite3/README.md

-This is the third rewrite of FlameOS, an operating system writen in assembly and using only segmentation for memory management.
+This is the third rewrite of FlameOS, a 32-bit operating system writen in assembly and using only segmentation for memory management.